OskarHulter/sln-spellbook/src/content/docs/guides/intro-to-box-model.md

 Implement data loss prevention (DLP) and encryption to protect valuable assets.

-Besides proactive defense strategies to mitigate attackers from gaining an initial foothold in the system, security teams should also be sufficiently prepared in incident response strategies to deal with the later stages in the Cyber Kill Chain.
+Besides proactive defense strategies to mitigate attackers from gaining an initial foothold in the system, security teams should also be sufficiently prepared in incident response strategies to deal with the later stages in the Box Model Chain.